yan-xinyi/ET_AKE/README.md

-# Rresearch on keyword extraction with low-cost eye-tracking data acquisition technology
+# Rresearch on keyphrase extraction with low-cost eye-tracking data acquisition technology

 ## Overview
-<b>This is data and source Code for the paper "Rresearch on keyword extraction with low-cost eye-tracking data acquisition technology".</b>
+<b>This is data and source Code for the paper "Rresearch on keyphrase extraction with low-cost eye-tracking data acquisition technology".</b>

   Over the past three decades, human ocular movements during the process of reading have been widely regarded as reflections of attentional focus and further cognitive processing (Ma et al., 2022).
 This phenomenon has found extensive applications in the realms of psychology, linguistics, and computer science, as evidenced by numerous studies (cite relevant literature).
-Presently, a considerable body of research has employed eye-tracking datasets in various natural language processing (NLP) tasks, including text compression, part-of-speech tagging, sentiment analysis, named entity recognition, and keyword extraction (Barrett et al., 2016; Hollenstein et al., 2019; Mishra et al., 2016; Zhang & Zhang, 2021).
+Presently, a considerable body of research has employed eye-tracking datasets in various natural language processing (NLP) tasks, including text compression, part-of-speech tagging, sentiment analysis, named entity recognition, and keyphrase extraction (Barrett et al., 2016; Hollenstein et al., 2019; Mishra et al., 2016; Zhang & Zhang, 2021).
 These studies affirm the enhancing effects of eye-tracking data on the aforementioned tasks.

 In this study, we propose an efficient and cost-effective method for collecting eye-tracking data.
 The SearchGazer script (Papoutsaki et al., 2017) is integrated into a reading platform deployed on a server, allowing simultaneous acquisition of eye-tracking data from multiple participants.
-Additionally, the judicious application of eye-tracking feature indicators to keyword extraction models poses a crucial question.
+Additionally, the judicious application of eye-tracking feature indicators to keyphrase extraction models poses a crucial question.
 Zhang et al. proposed two methods for incorporating eye-tracking features into neural network models: one involves treating eye-tracking features as the ground truth for attention output in neural network models with attention mechanisms, and the other entails treating eye-tracking features as external features of the model (Zhang & Zhang, 2021).
 Building upon this foundation, our study introduces pre-trained language models, leveraging the advantages they hold in the NLP domain.
 In summary, this paper contributes in three main aspects:

 * Firstly, our research introduces a cost-effective and efficient method for eye-tracking data collection.
 By embedding the SearchGazer script into the reading platform, we achieve low-cost acquisition of eye-tracking data.

 * Secondly, based on three eye-tracking feature indicators—First Fixation Duration (FFD), Fixation Count (FN), and Total Fixation Duration (TFD)—this study constructs a character-level eye-tracking dataset for Chinese academic texts.

-* Thirdly, we apply the three aforementioned eye-tracking features and their combinations to the task of extracting keywords from academic texts.
+* Thirdly, we apply the three aforementioned eye-tracking features and their combinations to the task of extracting keyphrases from academic texts.
 The results demonstrate that FFD exhibits the most noticeable and consistent enhancement in the performance of the extraction model.
 The combination of FFD and FN eye-tracking features yields the best average improvement in model performance, though substantial variations exist across different models.

 ## Directory Structure
 <pre>ET_AKE                                       # Root directory